XxCHANDLERxX/notes/sci206/README.md

 Magnets

-Demo: Grid of needles rotate and form the shape of the magnetic field.
+*Demo:*: Grid of needles rotate and form the shape of the magnetic field.

 COW MAGNETS (small cylindrical magnet with rounded edges, to catch metal cows may accidentally graze on.